bartr/gitopsautomation/Post1.md

 # 🚀 How AI Transformed Our Store Modernization at Scale

 We're excited to share a behind-the-scenes look at our ongoing Store Modernization journey with Domino's.
-We started it off with a single crew and it has grown into a trusted advisory relationship between Firefly Nixie, Americas 2 Engineering Studio and Domino's.
+We started the project as an advisory engagement, added a crew for two milestones, and the engagement has grown into a trusted advisory relationship between Firefly Nixie, Americas 2 Engineering Studio and Domino's.
 What began as a focused co-engineering engagement has evolved into a model of deep partnership, where we're not just solving technical challenges, we're shaping a repeatable blueprint for distributed systems at scale.

 We've built trust through hands-on collaboration, including “Office Hours” that foster learning in a safe, judgment-free environment.
 This is also a One Microsoft effort between ISE, GBBs, Azure Edge PG, the account team, and scale partners like ISD and Accenture all coming together to deliver real-world impact.